 It’s understandable that well-meaning mothers and fathers want to prevent their children from the heartbreak and sadness of life, but if children grow up having a safety net about them, they are being deprived of learning important life lessons.

 “As they grow up, bubble-wrapped kids will encounter homelessness, unemployment and people living with mental illness,” the authors say.
-“But when you've always have a safety net, it's hard to understand why others hit the ground after a fall.
+“But when you’ve always had a safety net, it’s hard to understand why others hit the ground after a fall.
 The assumption that everyone has a rescue team in place is an easy fallacy.”